Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Related Work

 \section{Related Work}

-Hybrid quantum-classical algorithms such as VQE and QAOA employ optimizers in the classical part of the computation.
 For VQE, an initial discussion about optimization challenges in the presence of noise is provided by McClean et al.~\cite{McClean2015}.
-They study a unitary coupled cluster wavefunction for $H_2$, encoded into 4 qubits and with optimization over a single parameter.
-In the experiments, simulated measurement estimator noise is added to the objective function at a specified variance ${\epsilon }^{2}$.
-They compare Nelder-Mead with TOMLAB/GLCLUSTER, TOMLAB/LGO, and TOMLAB/MULTIMIN.
-The choice of TOMLAB is motivated by the optimization study by Rios et al.~\cite{Rios2013}, which reports a good combination of scalability and quality of solution.
-Even for this single parameter problem, these optimizers face challenges in the presence of noisy output.
+They study a UCC wavefunction for $H_2$, encoded into 4 qubits and optimize over a single parameter.
+Simulated measurement estimator noise is added to the objective function at a specified variance ${\epsilon }^{2}$.
+They compare Nelder-Mead with GLCLUSTER, LGO, and MULTIMIN (from TOMLAB, motivated by the study by Rios et al.~\cite{Rios2013}).
+Even for this single parameter problem, these optimizers face challenges with noisy output.
 Current QAOA~\cite{zhou2018quantum} studies still use BFGS and Nelder-Mead, as they still concentrate mostly on the quantum algorithm part of the problem.
-While the VQE result (system energy) is subject to physical or chemical laws which constrain its values, there is no such equivalent for most QAOA approaches.
+While the VQE results are subject to physical or chemical laws which bound their range, this does not apply to most QAOA approaches.
 Thus, it is our expectation they will need to be supplemented with optimizers robust in the presence of noise.

-An orthogonal approach in the realm of hybrid-algorithm design for short-depth circuits is the incorporation of error mitigation techniques.
+An orthogonal approach is the incorporation of error mitigation techniques.
 The proposed zero-noise extrapolation techniques~\cite{Li_2017,Temme_2017} seem to impose no constraints on optimizers and just run in the first step the full VQE algorithm.
 An additional step calibrates the impact of system noise, followed by an offline procedure to extrapolate results to the ideal regimen of zero-noise.
 While the IBM studies~\cite{Li_2017,Temme_2017} insert noise at the pulse level, Dumitrescu et al.~\cite{Dumitrescu_2018} insert noise using additional CNOT gates and describe a zero-noise extrapolation procedure.
 Current results are for small circuits with few parameters (two) involved in the optimization.
-Their applicability to higher dimensional problems on complex optimization surfaces remains to be seen and whether they relax the requirements on robust optimizers.
+It remains to be seen whether they relax the requirements on robust optimizers when applied to higher dimensional problems on more complex optimization surfaces.